Employer: Inspire Development Centers

 • Ability to handle multiple tasks simultaneously and meet deadlines;

-These skills and abilities are typically acquired through a combination of education, experience and training.
-This combination will provide the competence to perform the work of the position.
+These skills and abilities are typically acquired through a combination of education and training and seven (7) years regular driving experience.
+The combination of abilities, experience and training will provide the competence to perform the work of the position.

 • English/Spanish bi-lingual fluency.